ecc521/polyfill/math.random/readme.md

 `length` is an optional parameter.
 If you are requesting large volumes of random numbers, don't bother setting `length` (or set it to 65534).

-Otherwise, if you want to save a few milliseconds of initialization time, set `length` to the highest amount of calls you expect to make, multiplied by 7
+Otherwise, you can save a few milliseconds of initialization time by setting `length` to 7 times the amount of calls you expect to make.